BD-IATI/bd-iati.github.io/pages/development.md

 In the **second phase**, donors will map their projects in IATI to those already contained in the AIMS.
 Establishing this project-level relationship is arguably the most important part to get right and we emphasise the challenge of this component - both in technical and conceptual terms.

 The **third phase** will then test the import of a limited subset of fields - probably restricted to the title and description - into the AIMS.
-DPs can edit the IATI data before it is entered into the AIMS.
 Requires AIMS to accept data from the IATI import module.

 In the **fourth phase**, we will begin to establish techniques to reconcile multi-donor projects, focusing on co-financed projects.